mmmnic/TLC5947-Raspberry/README.md

 # TLC5947-Raspberry
-Library for TLC5947 Raspberry using C/C++
+Library for TLC5947 using C/C++ on Raspberry

 --> HOW TO USE <--
 1/ Install WiringPi